 - Lack of sleep.

-- Gilbert syndrome is most often discovered during routine blood work (elevated bilirubin with normal liver enzymes).
+- Gilbert syndrome is often discovered during routine blood work (elevated bilirubin with normal liver enzymes).

 - Often, the disease has no long-term effects on your liver.
 People continue a lifetime without any significant liver damage or complications.

-- The only issue is that people with Gilbert syndrome have a higher risk of developing side effects of certain medications such as anti-HlV medications (anti-proteases), some chemotherapeutic medications, and paracetamol.
+- The only issue is that people with Gilbert syndrome have a higher risk of developing side effects from certain medications, such as anti-HlV (anti-proteases), chemotherapeutic medications, and paracetamol.

 Diagnosis and treatment:

-- Your doctor suspects Gilbert’s syndrome when you have an accidental discovery of mildly elevated bilirubin with normal liver enzymes or if you have occasional jaundice during illness or fasting.
+- Your doctor suspects Gilbert’s syndrome when you accidentally discover mildly elevated bilirubin with normal liver enzymes or if you have occasional jaundice during illness or fasting.

 - The bilirubin levels are only mildly elevated (total bilirubin is often less than 3 mg/dL.

-- Your doctor will diagnose Gilbert’s syndrome based on:
+- Your doctor will diagnose Gilbert’s syndrome based on the following: